Terms and Conditions

 Further limitations apply in the case of any tax returns (including Stamp Duty Land Tax returns) which we complete for you and these limitations are set out in separate leaflets or explanatory notes and will normally also be posted on our website.

-In larger property transactions we can sometimes agree to extend this limit where requested in writing – at modest cost (to reflect the additional professional indemnity premium costs to us).
+In larger property transactions we can sometimes agree to extend this limit where requested in writing, (at a modest cost to reflect the additional professional indemnity premium costs to us).

 The partners and staff of H & R Hughes Solicitors LLP work for the LLP and any claim you may have will be against the LLP only.